Pocono Raceway: Post-Mattioli era

 As a result of safety concerns at the track; primarily caused over the death of Justin Wilson (left) in 2015 and life-altering crash of Robert Wickens (right) in 2018, the IndyCar Series dropped Pocono Raceway after their 2019 season.

-On August 5, 2011, Mattioli announced his retirement as CEO of Pocono Raceway, with Brandon replacing Mattioli as CEO.
+On August 5, 2011, Mattioli announced his retirement as CEO of Pocono Raceway replaced by his grandson Brandon.
 Two months into Brandon's tenure, track officials announced the first complete repaving of the track since 1996; the repave was completed in time for the 2012 Pocono 400.
-In September 2012, track officials announced the return of major open-wheel racing with the IndyCar Series scheduling a race for their 2013 season.
-Upgrades to the track's infield road course and the removal of curbing on the tri-oval's second turn to remove curbing were made in 2013 and 2014, respectively.
+In August 2012, during the 2012 Pennsylvania 400, one fan was killed and nine others were injured when they were struck by lightning during a thunderstorm.
+A month later, track officials announced the return of major open-wheel racing with the IndyCar Series scheduling a race for their 2013 season.
+Upgrades to the track's infield road course and the removal of curbing on the tri-oval's second turn were made in 2013 and 2014, respectively.
 In 2015, the venue experienced its second fatality after IndyCar driver Justin Wilson was hit in the head by a flying nose cone.
 In the following two years, additional SAFER barriers were installed, with it completely surrounding the outside perimeter of the track.
 In August 2017, Brandon resigned from his position to take a job in NASCAR, with Brandon's younger brother, Nick, named as CEO of the track.
 In 2019, following safety concerns after the death of Wilson alongside a crash at the 2018 ABC Supply 500 that paralyzed driver Robert Wickens, IndyCar dropped the track from its schedule starting in 2020.
-Two years later, NASCAR later dropped one of its two races from its schedule starting in 2022.
+Two years later, NASCAR dropped one of its two races from its schedule starting in 2022.